Manaslu Circuit Trek -15 days

 Join the Manaslu Circuit Trek with Iconic Holiday Nepal

-Experience the thrill of offbeat trekking following our Manaslu circuit trek itinerary, a journey that will change your life forever.
-Join us on our 14-day adventure with a carefully crafted itinerary, designed to showcase the best of this remote region.
-Our all-inclusive Manaslu trek package for 2024 and 2025 ensures that you have a seamless and worry-free experience with complete services provided.
+A journey that will change your life forever.
+Join us on our 15-day adventure with a carefully crafted itinerary, designed to showcase the best of this remote region.
+Our all-inclusive Manaslu trek package ensures that you have a seamless and worry-free experience with complete services provided.
 Our expert local guides will lead you through the magnificent trails of the Manaslu region and offer their extensive knowledge of the area.
 They will ensure your safety throughout the journey.
 You'll have the opportunity to immerse yourself in the breathtaking landscapes, rich cultural heritage, and warm hospitality of the locals residing along the trekking route.
 As part of our comprehensive package, we take care of all the necessary permits and paperwork required for the trek, so you can focus on enjoying the journey.
 We understand the importance of providing you with the essentials.
 Therefore, we ensure that all your needs are met, including accommodation, meals, transportation, and any other necessities during the trek.

 Note:

 For detailed information regarding trekking permits for the Manaslu Circuit Trek, please visit the following link: Manaslu Permit.
 If you require any assistance or have inquiries, our dedicated team is available 24/7 to help.
-Feel free to reach out to us at +977-9851328431 (WhatsApp / WeChat)
+Feel free to reach out to us at +977-9851328431 (WhatsApp) and [email protected]

 FAQs